Coder uses image tags to determine the image variant to use when creating an workspace.

 releases.
 If you're supporting a SaaS product or working on mobile apps, you

-If you build your environment using a specific version tag (e.g.,
+If you build your workspace using a specific version tag (e.g.,

 ubuntu:20.04), Coder will alert you regarding patches and security updates

-so that you rebuild your environment (you won't get these fixes otherwise).
+so that you rebuild your workspace (you won't get these fixes otherwise).

 Coder does not, however, alert you regarding minor releases (e.g., movement